Suzuki GSX-R/4

 The Suzuki GSX-R/4 is a concept car made by Suzuki in 2001.
-Designed as a showcase for technology, it never meant for production.
+Designed as a showcase for technology, it was never meant for production.

 It has a mid-mounted, 1.3 L DOHC engine taken from the company's flagship motorcycle, the GSX-1300R Hayabusa with a top speed reaching of 181 mph at 9800 rpm.
 It had upscale features for its time, such as GPS navigation.
 Alongside the GSX-R/4, Suzuki presented the Formula Hayabusa, an open wheel race car concept, also using the 173 bhp motorcycle engine.

 Appearances

 The GSX-R/4 appears as a playable vehicle in the Gran Turismo series.
 A 1/64 scale die-cast model was released by Hot Wheels.